MatrixWorld: A pursuit-evasion platform for safe multi-agent coordination and autocurricula: Introduction

 \section{Introduction}

 In thriving multi-agent reinforcement learning (MARL) research, increasingly complex multi-agent behaviors have emerged in increasingly complicated environments.
-However, in current practice, MARL is still weak and challenged in resolving safety guarantees in multi-agent coordination scenarios \cite{zhang2021multi,oroojlooy2022review}, such as autonomous driving \cite{wu2021flow}.
+However, in current practice, MARL is still weak and challenging in guaranteeing the safety of multi-agent coordination \citep{zhang2021multi,oroojlooy2022review}, such as in autonomous driving \citep{wu2021flow}.
 To date, the safe MARL has not gone beyond toy domains such as grid worlds.
-Therefore, this paper revisits the significance of the discrete pursuit-evasion game and introduces MatrixWorld, a new safety-constrained multi-agent pursuit-evasion platform.
+Therefore, this paper revisits the significance of discrete pursuit-evasion game and introduces MatrixWorld, a new safety-constrained multi-agent pursuit-evasion platform.

 Here, the safety concept is defined in terms of collision avoidance.
-For instance, collisions may stem from conflicts of interest during the multi-agent cooperation, the resolution of which is so important for determining the essential contribution of a coordination algorithm \cite{boutilier1996planning, boutilier1999sequential}.
-When collisions occur, the multi-agent software environment should deal with these conflicts correctly by presenting reasonable and practical collision results and blaming the responsible party through e.g., rewards, based on which algorithms can properly learn.
-However, as indicated by Terry et al. \cite{terry2021pettingzoo}, the real collision resolution mechanism implemented by MARL environments may be biased and lead to unexpected outcomes for the stochastic game (SG), where the multi-agent actions should be executed simultaneously.
+For instance, collisions may stem from conflicts of interest during multi-agent cooperation, the resolution of which determines the essential contribution of a coordination algorithm \citep{boutilier1996planning, boutilier1999sequential}.
+When collisions occur, the multi-agent software environment should deal with these conflicts correctly by presenting reasonable and practical collision results and blaming the responsible one through e.g., rewards, based on which algorithms can learn properly.
+However, as indicated by Terry et al. \citep{terry2021pettingzoo}, the real collision resolution mechanism implemented by MARL environments may be biased and lead to unexpected outcomes for the stochastic game (SG), where multi-agent actions should be executed simultaneously.
 This may result from the bugs and complexities of codes when resolving the race conditions.